 DIMA project - Adult Education Strategies - Erasmus+ 2015-17 programme

-The DIMA Project: The consortium of six partners (Ministry of Education and Culture, Cyprus, the Centre for the Advancement of Research and Development in Educational Technology (CARDET), also in Cyprus, the Slovenian Institute for Adult Education, Slovenia, Narodny Ustav Celozivotneho Vzdelavania – National LLL Institute of Slovakia, the European Association for the Education of Adults (EAEA) in Belgium, and the Department of Adult & Community Education at Maynooth University) are working on a practical and innovative toolkit for developing, implementing and monitoring Adult Education strategies, policies and practices.
+The DIMA Project: The consortium of six partners (Ministry of Education and Culture, Cyprus, the Centre for the Advancement of Research and Development in Educational Technology (CARDET), also in Cyprus, the Slovenian Institute for Adult Education, Slovenia, Narodny Ustav Celozivotneho Vzdelavania – National LLL Institute of Slovakia, the European Association for the Education of Adults (EAEA) in Belgium, and the Department of Adult & Community Education at Maynooth University) have produced a practical and innovative toolkit for developing, implementing and monitoring Adult Education strategies, policies and practices.

-See DIMA Project Newsletter and Facebook page
+See DIMA Project Website and Facebook page

 For further information please contact: Michael Kenny, firstname.lastname@example.org